TimKuijpers2002/GoGlobalAPIApp/README.md

 ##### Backend

--   **Windows** Run the docker-compose up to run all the backend containers needed to communicate.
+-   **Windows**: Run the docker-compose up to run all the backend containers needed to communicate.
     <ins>
     <br>